35percent/cayman-blog/_posts/2017-11-28-screening-concrete-soldiers.md

 ![](http://concretesoldiers.uk/____impro/1/onewebmedia/CSposter1122x1654sml.jpg)

 The screening will be followed by performances from beatboxer BELLATRIX and poet POTENT WHISPER, followed by a discussion.
-Tickets are available online here: [http://concretesoldiers.uk/8dec.html](http://concretesoldiers.uk/8dec.html)
+[Here](/img/concretesoldiers.pdf) is a link to the flyer and tickets are available online at the following url: [http://concretesoldiers.uk/8dec.html](http://concretesoldiers.uk/8dec.html)

-Thanks again to everyone for their ongoing support and look forward to seeing you at the screening on 8th Dec.
+Thanks again to everyone for their ongoing support and look forward to seeing you at the Cinema Museum on 8th Dec.

 _Beverley_